Table of contents

 In situations where other treatment methods are unsuccessful, surgical treatment may be necessary.
 Surgical causative management in obstructive sleep apnoea includes, inter alia. palatal plasty, removal of enlarged tonsils, as well as correction of anatomical defects, such as curvature of the nasal septum or hypertrophy of the nasal conchae.

-Until recently, the treatment of sleep apnoea was mainly associated with CPAP therapy and surgical methods.
-However, the development of modern medical technology has made it possible to introduce less invasive methods to help treat snoring and selected cases of sleep apnoea.
-These include. laser therapy, which aims to improve the tension of the tissues of the palate and pharynx.
+Until quite recently treatment for sleep apnoea was mainly associated with CPAP therapy and surgical methods.
+However, advances in modern medical technology have made it possible to introduce less invasive methods to aid the treatment of snoring and sleep apnoea.
+These include, amongst others,. laser therapy, which aims to improve the tension of the tissues of the palate and pharynx.

 Laser therapy as an alternative to surgical treatment